janmanfai/cypress-cheat-sheet/README.md

 }
 ```

-Now your environment is ready and you write your tests with TypeScript.
+Now your environment is ready and you can write your tests with TypeScript.

 ## Create Reports

 As Cypress is based on Mocha we can generate reports e.g. with [mochawesome-report-generator](mochawesome-report-generator).

-Install necessary devDependencies with `npm i -D mocha@5.2.0 mochawesome mochawesome-merge mochawesome-report-generator`.
+Install the necessary devDependencies with `npm install --save-dev mocha@5.2.0 mochawesome mochawesome-merge mochawesome-report-generator` or `yarn add --dev mocha@5.2.0 mochawesome mochawesome-merge mochawesome-report-generator`.
-Note: It seems that using moch ^6.0.0 throws a TypeError and fails if a report should be generated.
+Note: It seems that using mocha^6.0.0 throws a TypeError and fails if a report should be generated.
 Therefore we use mocha@5.2.0 ([GitHub issue](https://github.com/cypress-io/cypress/issues/3537)).

 Extend your cypress.json to define the reporter options.